Jerry Maguire: Accolades

-The film's screenplay was later voted the 66th greatest ever written in a poll by the Writers Guild of America.
+In 2006, the film's screenplay was voted the 66th greatest ever written in a poll by the Writers Guild of America.

 Home media

 Jerry Maguire was first released on VHS and LaserDisc on May 29, 1997, by Columbia TriStar Home Video.

 Over 3 million copies were sold during its first week of release.
 It was re-released on VHS in the late 1990s.
 In its first week of release on VHS to stores and video stores in 1997, it made $80 million in sales and $7.6 million in rentals.
 The $80 million was split between video dealers and Columbia TriStar Home Video.

-The film was first released onto DVD on June 24, 1997, and around 2002 respectively in both a standard edition and a two-disc "Special Edition".
+The film was first released onto DVD on June 24, 1997, and on April 30, 2002 respectively in both a standard edition and a two-disc "Special Edition".
 While the standard edition contains no special features, the two-disc edition primarily includes deleted scenes, commentary tracks, featurettes, and a music video for Bruce Springsteen's "Secret Garden".
 The film was later released on Blu-ray on September 9, 2008, with the same special features found on the second disc of the "Special Edition" DVD.
 In 2008, the film was triple-packed with A Few Good Men and Born on the Fourth of July by Sony Pictures Home Entertainment/Universal Pictures Home Entertainment in the United Kingdom only.
 The film was double-featured with Cliffhanger via DVD in 2008 and also double-featured with A Few Good Men via DVD on December 29, 2009.
 The film was also chosen to be released in 4K as part of the Columbia Classics Collection: Volume 1 4K Ultra HD box set alongside Mr. Smith Goes to Washington, Dr. Strangelove, Lawrence of Arabia, Gandhi, and A League of Their Own on June 16, 2020.